-Today, a Doctor of Physical Therapy is the required degree for entry-level physical therapists, but this wasn’t always the case.
+Today, a Doctor of Physical Therapy is the required degree for entry-level physical therapists.
+This wasn’t always the case.
 In the past, physical therapists could begin their practice with a bachelor’s or master’s degree in physical therapy.
 If this is your academic background, then a Transitional Doctor of Physical Therapy can help you advance your education to meet today’s industry standards.

-Of course, education is about more than adding a new title to your resume.
-A Transitional Doctor of Physical Therapy is also a good idea for physical therapists who want to ensure they utilize the most contemporary best practices with their patients.
+Education is about more than adding a new title to your resume.
+A Transitional Doctor of Physical Therapy is also a good idea for physical therapists who want to use the best practices with their patients.

-Technology is always changing, and new advances can vastly improve a patient’s diagnosis and treatment.
+Technology is always changing.
+New advances can really improve a patient’s diagnosis and treatment.
 That’s why many t-DPT programs offer courses in diagnostic imaging and medical screening.
-Additionally, t-DPT programs often incorporate a research or case-analysis final project.
-These give you the opportunity to contribute a scholarly work to your field or create a researched solution to an issue in your workplace.
+Additionally, t-DPT programs often have a research or case-analysis final project.
+These give you the chance to add a scholarly work to your field.
+You might also create a researched solution to an issue in your workplace.

-Since these programs are geared toward working professionals, they are often delivered in a distance learning format through online coursework and limited on-campus requirements.
+Since these programs are geared toward working professionals, they are often delivered in a distance learning format.
+In most cases, this is online coursework.
+There might be limited on-campus work, too.
 This means t-DPT students can receive all the benefits of their program while continuing to earn a paycheck.

 What Scholarships Are Available to Physical Therapy Students?

 If you’re interested in pursuing higher education, then you should check out our Top 20 Easy Accredited Online Ph.D.
-Programs and the 15 Most Affordable, Accredited Online Associate Degree Programs!
+Programs.
+Also see the 15 Most Affordable, Accredited Online Associate Degree Programs!